 The District appears to have sufficient funding to adequately finance the desired programs.
-Although funding for the Del Norte Reads program was in question for beginning of FY 2012-13, grant money has been secured for continued program operations.
 The District receives most of its funding through property taxes, grant funding contributions, and fines.
 The Board of Trustees and Library Manager make budget decisions for the District.
 The District notes that as a special district they are not as dependent on state and federal funding as many other rural libraries, which has been an asset during the recent budget crisis.